Chief Yaya Jarjusey Cross-Examined At Mansa Konko Magistrate Court

 The witness however denied a statement put to him by Lawyer Touray that he visited and knelt before Vice President Ousainou Darboe, to beg him to be maintained at his position as a Chief.

-On the meeting with Chiefs with President Barrow, Chief Jarjusey said he is the Head Chief of the Region (LRR) and was the one who mobilized the rest of the Chiefs to meet with President Barrow at the State House.
+On the Chiefs’ meeting with President Barrow, Chief Jarjusey said he is the Head Chief of the Region (LRR) and was the one who mobilized the rest of the Chiefs to meet with President Barrow at the State House.

 “Is it correct that the Chiefs requested to meet President Barrow?”
 Lawyer Touray posed.